Developer-Sanctuary/Constitution/README.md

 6. To approve an amendment, at least 2/3 supporting majority will be required in the parliament, otherwise the suggestion will be discarded.

-7. An amendment can edit multiple sections of an article or add newsections without editing the current articles unless they are interlinked.
+7. An amendment can edit multiple sections of an article or add new sections without editing the current articles unless they are interlinked.

 8. All amendments must be accompanied by a timestamp at the end of this document of the day the amendment took place in the format: (Day, MM/DD/YY) along with the following details of the user that performed the amendment: Username (affiliation) #tag, as of the moment of the edit.
 The affiliation of any political party must be included in () brackets sufficing the name consisting of the full name of the party or Independent upon the lack of a party association.